Tagaca19e/myspend/README.md

-## Expenso - Voice powered expense tracker PWA
+## iSpend - Voice powered expense tracker PWA

 Welcome! iSpend a voice powered budget tracking app created using React, Material UI and Speechify that allows you to add income and expenses across a variety of categories.